Divorce and Chapter 7

 How to Handle Chapter 7 Bankruptcy and Divorce

-Insight on Divorce and Chapter 7
+Divorce and Chapter 7 You could win, or lose.

 You want do do a divorce and chapter 7 bankruptcy at the same time.
 You need to know if you should file bankruptcy first, then the divorce, or the other way around.
 The right answer depends, of course, on your individual circumstances.
 Because divorce and bankruptcy are interrelated, and it gets complicated, you need to discuss your options with a certified specialist who can give you the right answer.
+Many attorneys have written on this topic.

 You may have concerns involving property division, spousal support, child support and other important issues.
 Making the wrong choice could result in significant financial loss and unexpected results.
+Divorce and chapter 7 must be carefully coordinated.

 Why chapter 7 might result in no discharge of your debts.